 My recent work has focused on human history, stories, identity and my origins in Africa.
 I assimilate photographs, fabrics, art and videos from all over the world and try to create new worlds and identities through painting, sculpture and conversation.
 I hybridise images within my own subjective world view and unbalancing perceptions of age, race, gender and modernity.

 I push to transcend the tired stigma of the romanticised, colonial African continent.
 We live in a modern world where race, religion, ethnicity and even identity itself is fluid.

 I make art about humanity, origins and the passage of time - I am compelled by the similarities between "us" and "other".
 I choose subjects and stories that are unlikely to match with expectations or demographic profiling because when I work to strip away bias I find real connection and meaning.

 In this way I am constantly disassembling and reassembling identities.
-I allow the pattern, image or concept to manifest first then I shape my work and theories around that.
+I allow the pattern, image or concept to manifest first then I shape my art and theories around that.
 I use whatever ideological material is at hand.
 Like found objects of the mind.
-I allow myself to be shaped by the work as I create it.
+I allow myself to be shaped by the art as I create it.